DataDog/integrations-core/docs/dev/marketplace_offering.md

 ## List an offering

-All Technology Partners can list an out-of-the-box integration on the **Integrations** page, or a commercial paid offering on the **Marketplace** page.
 The following types of offerings are supported on the Datadog Marketplace:

 ### Integrations
 Marketplace integrations that submit third-party data or pull data from a user's Datadog account through the [Datadog Agent][15] or the [Datadog API][16].
 These integrations can contain a variety of data types, such as metrics, events, logs, traces, and more.